vittoriozamboni/django-groups-manager/docs/source/index.rst

 =====================

 Django Groups Manager allows to manage groups, group membership and members.
-It's possible to *map* groups and members with Django's auth models, in order to use external applcations such `django-guardian <https://github.com/lukaszb/django-guardian>`_ to handle permissions.
+It's possible to *map* groups and members with Django's auth models, in order to use external applications such `django-guardian <https://github.com/lukaszb/django-guardian>`_ to handle permissions.
 Groups can have a hierarchical structure based on `django-mptt <https://github.com/django-mptt/django-mptt>`_.

 The application offers three main classes: `Group`, `Member` and `GroupMember`.